 Lee Fire Chief Alan Sparks told The Eagle the fire was contained to the second-story bedrooms of the multi-family home.
 Two bedrooms suffered smoke and water damage, but no one was hurt.

 "It was a good stop," Sparks said.
-"When we got here, both front windows of the home had flames bursting from them."
+"When we got here, both front windows of the home had flames bursting from them.

-Both lanes of Tyringham Road were closed for about an hour while emergency crews battled the blaze and cleared the scene throwing
+Both lanes of Tyringham Road were closed for about an hour while emergency crews battled the blaze and cleared the scene throwing charred mattresses, burnt clothing and melted plastic hampers from the second-floor windows.

 "When I asked him if he was ever going to play with matches again, he just slowly shook his head no," Caleb said.
 "I think he learned his lesson."